emanic/calico/master/getting-started/kubernetes/installation/hosted/kubernetes-datastore/index.md

 - Your Kubernetes controller manager is configured to allocate pod CIDRs (i.e. by passing `--allocate-node-cidrs=true` to the controller manager)
 - Your Kubernetes controller manager has been provided a cluster-cidr (i.e. by passing `--cluster-cidr=192.168.0.0/16`, which the manifest expects by default).

-> **NOTE**
->
-> If you are upgrading from Calico v2.1, the cluster-cidr selected for your controller manager should remain
-> unchanged from the v2.1 install (the v2.1 manifests default to `10.244.0.0/16`).
+<div class="alert alert-info" role="alert"><b>Note</b>: If you are upgrading from Calico v2.1, the cluster-cidr selected for your controller manager should remain unchanged from the v2.1 install (the v2.1 manifests default to `10.244.0.0/16`).</div>

 ## Installation